charmplusplus/charm4py/docs/running.rst

 Using charmrun from a Python program
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-You can launch a CharmPy application from inside a Python application,
+You can launch a Charm4py application from inside a Python application,
 and wait for it to complete, in this manner:

 .. code-block:: python